-1. Demonstrate interdisciplinary knowledge and skill in integrative thinking and collaborative learning across several disciplines within the natural resource professions.
+1. Demonstrate skill in integrative thinking and collaborative learning across several disciplines within the natural resource professions; show familiarity with a wide range of disciplinary knowledge and the capacity to apply knowledge to natural resource problems at multiple scales.

-MNR students are required to take diverse courses from an interdisciplinary core with themes in ecology and production, human systems, and research methods.
-Students incorporate knowledge gained from the diverse MNR courses into their capstone project and address real-world natural resource problems situated in interconnected ecological, economic and social contexts.
-Their capstone work is assessed for this interdisciplinary knowledge and skills.
+Students will incorporate knowledge gained from the diverse MNR courses into their capstone project to address real-world natural resource problems situated in ecological, economic and/or social contexts.
+Their final capstone report is assessed for the presence of elements of integrative thinking and the application of knowledge to successfully address the stated natural resource problem.